 Which member(s) of staff should deliver your programmes?

 We recommend that our programmes are delivered either by a teacher (class teacher, SEN/intervention teacher or SENDCo) or an HLTA (Higher Level Teaching Assistant) ideally with some training in mental health.
 It's important that whoever delivers the programmes follows the guidelines we provide (all our programmes have comprehensive lesson plans and all resources are provided) and that they are able to maintain a non-judgmental approach during the sessions they deliver.
 Rest assured, we will be here to support your staff with the implementation of our programmes.
 If they have any questions, they can ask in our Online Community Forum, where our team is regularly on hand to offer advice and guidance about our programme content.

 What if I have a question while teaching a programme?

-If you have a question, you can post in our Online Community Forum, which is where a lot of questions get answered by members of our team, as well as by other community members.
+If you have a question, you can post in our Online Community Forum, which is where questions can get answered by members of our team, as well as by other community members.
 We are regularly in the Online Community Forum to answer questions and offer advice.
 Rest assured, we're here to support you with the implementation of our programmes in your setting 🙂

 What types of content / media do your programmes include?

 Our programmes include comprehensive PowerPoints with audio instruction, as well as PDFs of lesson plans, posters, worksheets and homework.
 Some of the PowerPoint presentations incorporate short animated video content.
-We plan for our Staff Mental Health & Wellbeing Programme to be mostly video based.
+Our upcoming Staff Mental Health & Wellbeing Programme will be mostly video based.

 Do you offer Free Resources?